boot2podman/boot2podman.github.io/_posts/2018-12-07-fedora-iso-variant.md

 This is a Linux distribution made with **BuildRoot**, and offers `machine` compatibility.

+It replaces the original `boot2docker.iso`, adding software and moving to `systemd`.

 _See:_ [https://kubernetes.io/docs/setup/minikube/](https://kubernetes.io/docs/setup/minikube/)

 ### Minishift

 Similar to `minikube`, but intended for running **OpenShift** rather than **Kubernetes**.

+It uses a different image based on CentOS, to replace the one made with BuildRoot.

 _See:_ [https://docs.okd.io/latest/minishift/getting-started/](https://docs.okd.io/latest/minishift/getting-started/)